todogroup/ospology/ospo-book/chapters/01-chapter.md

 The book is structured in a user-friendly and practical manner, with a focus on providing actionable advice and steps that organizations can take to create and implement an OSPO.
 The book will cover a range of topics, including:

-* Understanding the value of open source program offices within organizations
+* Understanding the value of OSPOs within organizations
 * Learning how to be involved in open source program operations on a daily basis
 * Gathering the ingredients for a minimum viable OSPO
 * Best practices for creating and implementing an open source strategy